viclafouch/frontend-test-les-echos/README.md

 ## Everything should be typed

 Everything has to be typed with typescript, show us what you can do !

+## The newsletter should come from a fetching function

+Even if we don't provide an API to call, you have to simulate the fetching.
+Also, the app should work in SSR.

 # Time